 During our conversation, Dave explained that many sellers operate according to what they believe to be true, but are really myths based on old data.
 Another reality is that what derails effective follow up is that most sellers are only utilizing 2 channels to connect with prospects – phone and email.
 But the data shows that’s not enough to move the needle significantly or effectively.

-The problem is that we are stuck using the outreach methods and tools that feel comfortable to us rather than reaching out in a way that is meaningful to the prospect.
+The problem is that we are stuck using the outreach methods and tools that feel comfortable to us rather than reaching out in a way that is meaningful to the prospect and using the right sales prospecting tools.
 Modern B2B sales prospecting requires personalization.
 Listen to this episode to find out how to fix these and other problems in your sales cadence.

 Minor Changes To Improve Your Team’s Sales Engagement By 100% Or More

 Data shows that most sales reps are only using two methods of communication to reach out to prospects.
 But if as a sales leader, you train each sales rep to mix their communication methods to include an omnichannel approach, even adding only one additional source, they will get a 400% higher engagement than if they just use two methods of engagement in their sales cadence.

 When a sales representative uses an omnichannel approach, she can discover the prospect’s favorite channel.
 Some people prefer a phone call, others prefer emails (or even a LinkedIn® InMail), or social media or even SMS.

 A successful sales cadence also includes outbound cold calling.
 Even though many people say cold calling is dead, many leaders have found it to be an effective sales activity for conversions.
 For instance, a phone call allows the seller to have an interactive conversation where he can discover the challenges and pain points of the prospective customer.

 Now, if the salesperson has already used an omnichannel approach and interacted with the potential customer through social media and sent a few emails, the phone call won’t be a cold call anymore.